About the course

-The New Wave Teaching School Alliance offers trainee teachers the unique opportunity to work and learn in a range of exciting and innovative primary, secondary and special schools.
+The New Wave Teaching School Alliance offers trainee teachers the unique opportunity to work and learn in a range of exciting and innovative primary schools.

 The partnership consists of four high-performing primary schools, one exceptional secondary and one highly successful, outstanding graded all through special school.
-All the primary applications will be led by Grazebrook Primary School and all the secondary applications will be led by Mossbourne Community Academy.
+All the primary applications will be led by Grazebrook Primary School.

 As a group of schools we share the same vision for Initial Teacher Training.
-We are passionate about teaching, supporting and nurturing the next generation of teachers and ensure that all of our trainees receive the very best professional development.
-As a result of this drive to produce the very best leaders of learning, all of our 2017 / 2018 trainee cohort were graded as Outstanding.
+We are passionate about supporting and nurturing the next generation of teachers and ensure that all of our trainees receive the very best professional development.
+All of our previous trainees are currently in teaching positions and qualified at a good or outstanding level.

-For more information about us or the School Direct programme please visit our website of contact us on the address below.
+For more information about us, Teaching Apprenticeships or the School Direct programme please visit our website or contact us on the address below.

 We look forward to hearing from you.

 The UCL Institute of Education has been providing first-class teacher training, in partnership with schools for over 100 years and all of their Initial Teacher programmes have been rated as outstanding.